CrownedComedian/Red-Sands-of-Time-Data-Pack/Red Sands of Time/README.md

 Execute this command when all players have returned to ```rsot:liminal_space```.

 The game does not automatically end (for now).
-Some gamerules are set when the datapack is loaded in.
+Some gamerules are set when the data pack is loaded in.
 These can be found in ```data > rsot > function > gamerules.mcfunction```
 Video tutorial coming soon!